JoeReis/data_eng_workshop_hedw_2025/README.md

 TRUNCATE TABLE serving.dim_professors;
 TRUNCATE TABLE serving.dim_date;

-# Serving Data for Analytics and AI
+# 📊 Serving Data for Analytics & AI

-Now for the fun stuff!
-You’ve built a pipeline and modeled your data—now it’s time to use that data.
-In this section, we’ll:

-- Build data-powered applications using Streamlit.
-- Use large language models (LLMs) to analyze your data and even generate SQL queries.
+From where I sit, data engineering is moving to the Serving layer of the data engineering lifecycle.
+The data warehouse is the cornerstone, but serving data from it evolves.
+This means the ability to create data and AI powered applications.

-## Data-Powered Applications in Streamlit
+## 🖥️ Data-Powered Applications in Streamlit

 Streamlit is an open-source Python library for building custom web apps for machine learning and data science.
 It’s perfect for quickly turning data scripts into interactive dashboards and apps—with just a few lines of Python.